cstashko/STIFMaps/README.md

 ## Getting Started

-Once the STIFMaps package has been installed, run the 'STIFMaps.ipynb' notebook using paired collagen and DAPI images.
+Once the STIFMaps package has been installed, run the [STIFMaps.ipynb](./STIFMaps.ipynb) notebook using paired collagen and DAPI images.
 Example images are available via the [test_cases](./test_cases) directory.

 (Optional) A mask image of zeros and ones may be used to indicate which regions of an image should be excluded from analysis